DouweHorsthuis/Interpolating-channels-between-different-cap-sizes/README.md

  EEG2 = pop_loadset('filename', '160.set', 'filepath', data_path);%loading participant file with 64 channels
  EEG = transform_n_channels(EEG,EEG2.chanlocs,160, 'landmark');
 ```
+### Caps
+Important to note is that this function is made to be used one Bio-semi caps.
+For now it uses the locations of a 64channels cap with a 10-20 system layout and a 160 channel cap with a ABC layout.
+For more info on these differences see [the biosemi website](https://www.biosemi.com/headcap.htm)

 ### Two different methods

 The function uses two different methods.
 Either it interpolates all the channels or it keeps the channel that are the as close as possible between the original and the new data and adds/takes the remaining channels depending on if you go from 160-->64 or 64-->160.